-The longer answer is that a cervical orgasm is pretty much exactly what it sounds like: an orgasm that results from stimulating the cervix, which is the ring of tissue separating the uterus from the vagina.
-There’s a popular notion that cervical orgasms are hyper-euphoric, head-spinning, unicorn-status orgasms in a mythical class of their own.
-But Jess O’Reilly, PhD, resident sexologist at Astroglide and host of the @SexWithDrJess podcast, suggests this may not necessarily be the case.
-Instead, she says, putting pressure on the cervix via deep penetration may just be a fresh way to achieve a blended orgasm.
+The longer answer, though, is that a cervical orgasm is pretty much exactly what it sounds like: an orgasm that results from stimulating the cervix, which is the ring of tissue separating the uterus from the vagina.
+According to Jess O’Reilly, PhD, resident sexologist at Astroglide and host of the @SexWithDrJess podcast, putting pressure on the cervix via deep penetration is one way to achieve a blended orgasm.

 Putting pressure on the cervix via deep penetration may be a fresh way to achieve a blended orgasm, according to Jess O’Reilly, PhD, resident sexologist.